 These beautiful deciduous bushes will grow in zones 4-9 in well-drained, moist soil with a pH of 6.1-7.8.
 While they prefer to be in full sun, they can tolerate partial shade.
 Landscapers will use them in butterfly gardens, rock gardens, in pots and as a hedge.
 They will grow to be between 6’-10’ tall and as much as 20’ wide.
 They attract butterflies, hummingbirds, and deer.

 Do not prune the bush until after the blooms have faded.
 When you do prune, make sure you cut as close to the main trunk as possible to control the size of your plant.
-If your bush was damaged by the weather, you will want to cut right above the point where the stem connects to the main trunk.
-Be sure to plant your bushes 15 feet apart.
-Dig the hole as deep as your root ball, and twice as wide.
+If the weather damaged your bush, you would want to cut right above the point where the stem connects to the main trunk.
+Be sure to plant your shrubs 15 feet apart.
+Dig the hole as thick as your root ball, and twice as wide.

 Bridal Wreath Spirea is one of the most beautiful shrubs to bloom soon after green grass and flowering bulbs herald the arrival of spring.
 The gracefully arched branches support an abundance of blooms that are typically white, but some varieties of the shrub produce pink, yellow or red flowers.
 The masses of white flowers adorning the most common Bridal Wreath make the graceful branches a popular addition to bridal bouquets.